Loss Dynamics of Temporal Difference Reinforcement Learning: Numerical methods and additional details

 For the 2D MDP grid world, we defined a discrete set of states on a $17 \times 17$ grid.
 The agent starts in the middle position and follows a random diffusion policy where each possible movement (up, down, left, right) is taken with equal probability.
 The features were generated as bell-shaped place cells (shown).
 We computed $\bm\Sigma(t,t')$ for the theory by sampling $5000$ random draws of length $T= 50$.
 The Gaussian learning curve is obtained with TD learning with $\bm\psi_G \sim \mathcal{N}(0,\bm\Sigma)$.

 Numerical experiments were performed on a NVIDIA SMX4-A100-80GB GPU using JAX to vectorize repetitive aspects of the experiments.
-Together numerical experiments (both preliminary experiments and those presented in the paper) took around $1$ hour of compute time.
+With the exception of the MountainCar-v0 simulations, the numerical experiments (both preliminary experiments and those presented in the paper) took around $1$ hour of compute time.